ProximoSrl/Jarvis.DocumentStore/assets/Configs/README.md

 ##Configuration of Document Store

+###Parameters

+This folder contains a file called parameters.documentstore.config.sample that contains parameters sample file.
+You should  place this file inside your configuration manager configuration folder, at the same level of the DocumentStore.redirect file.

+This permits to change specific parameters to your dev machine or production environment and using the standard default configuration that you download with source control.

 ###Permissions

 DocumentStore needs to open two HTTP port, the first one is used by the main service, the other one is used by metrics.net.